 With the passage of Proposition 111 Gas Tax increase in June 1990, urbanized areas of California were required to adopt a CMP.
 OCTA was designated as the County's Congestion Management Agency (CMA), and as such, is responsible for the development, monitoring, and biennial updating of Orange County's CMP.
-Orange County's CMP is a countywide program established in 1992 to support regional mobility and air quality objectives by reducing traffic congestion, providing a mechanism for coordinating land use and development decisions that support the regional economy, and determining gas tax eligibility. through the effective use of transportation funds, coordinated land use, and development planning practices.
+Orange County's CMP is a countywide program established in 1992 to support regional mobility and air quality objectives by reducing traffic congestion, providing a mechanism for coordinating land use and development decisions that support the regional economy, and determining gas tax eligibility.
 Required elements of the County's CMP include traffic level of service (LOS) standards, performance measures, travel demand assessment methods and strategies, land use analysis programs, and Capital Improvement Programs.

-The goals of Orange County's CMP are to support regional mobility and air quality objectives by reducing traffic congestion, providing a mechanism for coordinating land use and development decisions that support the regional economy, and determining gas tax eligibility.
 Each jurisdiction must comply with the following conditions and requirements of the Orange County CMP pursuant to the provisions of Government Code Section 65089 to be considered eligible for both gas tax revenues and M2 funding: